Why Do People Use Telegram? The US Is Missing Out

 News and media distribution

 Independent journalists and media outlets use Telegram channels as a direct-to-audience distribution layer.
 In countries where press freedom is restricted, Telegram channels are often the primary news source.
-But even in the US, outlets like The New York Times and Reuters maintain active Telegram channels for breaking news distribution.
+Even in the US, major outlets like The New York Times and Reuters maintain active Telegram channels for breaking news distribution.

 Crypto and finance communities